Understanding Subdivision in Brisbane

 The subdivision process in Brisbane can be intricate and involves several steps:

-- Preparation of Development Application: You must meticulously prepare a development application, often with the help of a town planner or surveyor.
-This involves creating detailed plans and providing documents that comply with the Planning Act 2016.
+You must meticulously prepare a development application, often with the help of a town planner or surveyor.
+This involves:

-- Council Assessment: The Brisbane City Council will review the application against the City Plan and other state government requirements.
+The Brisbane City Council will review the application against:

-- Decision: Lastly, the council will issue a decision, which can be an approval, approval with conditions, or a refusal.
+Lastly, the council will issue a decision, which can be:

 It's crucial to be prepared for each step to ensure a smooth subdivision process.